emirks/neural-style-transfer-procedural-generation/README.md

     - **Description**: A generate file that when called save in the noise foldes a collection of generated noise images in grayscale.
 Takes as input the dimension of the output image and a flag discriminating between pern and explicit noise

 - `transfer_morphology.py`:
     - **Description**: Contains the core code for generating transferring of the morphological features.
 Takes as input the number of necessary iterations.

+- `terrain_transfer_pytorch.py`:
+    - **Description**: PyTorch reimplementation of the model.

 ### Generating procedural maps